On the dependence between a Wiener process and its running maxima and running minima processes: Proofs and Auxiliary Results

-Moreover, if the distribution functions $F_k$ are continuous, then the copula $C$ is uniquely determined and can be described in terms of the quantile functions i.e. the generalized inverses of $F_k$.
-Since $F_k(F_k^\leftarrow (u_k)=u_k$, we get
+Moreover, if the distribution functions $F_k$ are continuous, then the copula $C$ is uniquely determined and can be described in terms of the quantile functions, i.e., the generalized inverses of $F_k$.
+Since $F_k(F_k^\leftarrow (u_k)=u_k$, we obtain